alessonscap/rsna-challenge-2018/docs/source/index.md

 Data Setup
 ----------------

-Firstly, you must download data from the RSNA Pneumonia Detection Challenge [[1]](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge).
+Initially, you must download data from the RSNA Pneumonia Detection Challenge [[1]](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge).
 Assuming that [Kaggle API](https://github.com/Kaggle/kaggle-api) is installed, the dataset can be downloaded using the commands below at the desired path:

 ```
 export RSNA_DATA_PATH=<desired-path-to-keep-data>